Hervar77/infinity-doc/mkdocs/api/infinity.stream.md

 Parameters:

 - value: `number`
-  >the number to be written
+  >The number to be written.

 Example: